Loss of Appetite in the Elderly: Causes and Treatment

 3.3.
 Bacteria and viruses

 Bacterial and viral infections can result in lack of appetite.
 Scientists believe a lack of desire to eat is part of systemic body response to fight infection, possibly to save energy for the purpose of healing.
-Infection does not have to be in the mouth or tongue to cause anorexia.
-Other common infection types known to trigger loss of appetite include flu, upper respiratory infections, pneumonia, gastroenteritis, colitis, meningitis, or even skin infections.
+Infection does not have to be in the mouth or tongue to trigger loss of appetite.
+Common infections that can affect appetite include flu, upper respiratory infections, pneumonia, gastroenteritis, colitis, meningitis, or even skin infections.

 3.4.
 Mental illnesses